jsoref/telegraf/plugins/inputs/vsphere/README.md

   ## separator character to use for measurement and field names (default: "_")
   # separator = "_"

-  ## number of objects to retreive per query for realtime resources (vms and hosts)
+  ## number of objects to retrieve per query for realtime resources (vms and hosts)
   ## set to 64 for vCenter 5.5 and 6.0 (default: 256)
   # max_query_objects = 256

-  ## number of metrics to retreive per query for non-realtime resources (clusters and datastores)
+  ## number of metrics to retrieve per query for non-realtime resources (clusters and datastores)
   ## set to 64 for vCenter 5.5 and 6.0 (default: 256)
   # max_query_metrics = 256